Interim Policy for International Travel

-Required Procedure After Dean’s or Vice-President’s Approval
+Required Procedure After Dean’s or Vice President’s Approval

-Return from Essential International Travel
+Entry Into and Return from International Travel

 - What are the entry and exit requirements?

-- Are travelers from the US or the transit country allowed in the host destination?
+- Are travelers from the U.S. or the transit country allowed in the host destination?

-- Is self-quarantine required upon arrival?
+- Is quarantine or self-isolation required upon arrival?

 - Does the traveler have any pre-existing health concerns?